peterpeterparker/daviddalbusco.com/src/blog/stylo-another-kind-of-rich-text-editor.md

 As a very first test, I wrote and published a blog post on our platform — [Converting SVG To Image (PNG, Webp, etc.) in JavaScript](https://zhx6p-eqaaa-aaaai-abbrq-cai.raw.ic0.app/d/converting-svg-to-image-in-javascript).

-Although I was satisfied with the result, I was of course also aware that further enhancements were needed.
+Although I was satisfied with the result, I thought: this can be better.

 That’s why I had the idea to extract the rich text editor capabilities of the core of our application.
 By limiting the scope of these features, I assumed it would be easier to improve and fix what still needed to be done.